nolar/kopf/docs/daemons.rst

         print("We are done.
 Bye.")

-The asynchronous daemons can skip these checks if they define the cancellation timeout (see below).
-In that case, they can expect an `asyncio.CancelledError` to be raised at any point of their code (specifically, at any ``await`` clause):
+The asynchronous daemons can skip these checks if they define the cancellation timeout.
+In that case, they can expect an :class:`asyncio.CancelledError` to be raised at any point of their code (specifically, at any ``await`` clause):

 .. code-block:: python